 Parameter Required?
 Value object Yes API name of the Salesforce object from which you want to extract data.
 This object is the input source for this transformation.
 The sfdcDigest transformation doesn't support extraction from all Salesforce objects. incremental No Performs an incremental extraction, which extracts only changes to the Salesforce object since the last dataflow run.
-Valid values: true or false. fullRefreshToken No Performs a one-time full extraction to synchronize the data in the dataset with data in the Salesforce object.
+Valid values: true or false.
+Note: Incremental extraction is available if you have enabled replication. fullRefreshToken No Performs a one-time full extraction to synchronize the data in the dataset with data in the Salesforce object.
 Specify any value for this parameter.
 After the full extraction, the dataflow performs an incremental extraction each time thereafter even though the fullRefreshToken parameter is included in the dataflow definition.
-To run a full extraction again, change the value of
+To run a full extraction again, change the value of the fullRefreshToken parameter to a different value.
+Note: Incremental extraction is available if you have enabled replication.

 Parameter Required?
-Value the fullRefreshToken parameter to a different value. fields Yes An array of names of all fields from which you want to extract data from the specified Salesforce object.
+Value fields Yes An array of names of all fields from which you want to extract data from the specified Salesforce object.
 The sfdcDigest transformation doesn't support extraction from all field types.
 See Field Attributes. filterConditions No A filter that restricts the records extracted from the specified Salesforce object.
 The sfdcDigest transformation extracts all records from the Salesforce object for which the filter is true.
 You can specify a structured or advanced filter.
 See Filter Conditions Parameters. complexFilterConditions No For advanced filters only.
 A SOQL WHERE clause used to filter records extracted from the specified Salesforce object.